-violona i on Prevention / Mitigation / Risk reduction Ensure animal welfare arrangements are included in all state, regional and incident Plans.
-Response When a control agency, ensure approved animal welfare messages are provided to the community and media.
-Ensure arrangements are in place at traffic management points that allow effective and timely delivery of animal welfare support services into impacted areas consistent with agreed guidelines.
-Ensure animal welfare and other rural issues identified through initial impact assessment activities are referred to DEDJTR and DELWP.
+• Ensure animal welfare arrangements are included in all state, regional and incident Plans.

+- When a control agency, ensure approved animal welfare messages are provided to the community and media. - Ensure arrangements are in place at traffic management points that allow effective and timely delivery of animal welfare support services into impacted areas consistent with agreed guidelines. - Ensure animal welfare and other rural issues identified through initial impact assessment activities are referred to DJPR and DELWP.

-8.12 Victorian State Emergency Service
+Victorian State Emergency Service

-ements are included in all state, regional and measures to integrate emergency animal nicipal level plans.
-VP in the development and delivery of ssages in community education programs. e approved animal welfare messages are d media. ner rural issues identified through initial impact red to DEDJTR and DELWP recovered.
+- Ensure animal welfare arrangements are included in all state, regional and incident Plans. - Support DJPR and DELWP measures to integrate emergency animal welfare arrangements into municipal level plans. - Work with DJPR and DELWP in the development and delivery of appropriate animal welfare messages in community education programs.

+- When a control agency, ensure approved animal welfare messages are provided to the community and media. - Ensure animal welfare and other rural issues identified through initial impact assessment activities are referred to DJPR and DELWP